 Award funds reflecting allowable project costs must be obligated before the end of the award period.
 Obligated funds cover monies spent, and expenses incurred but not yet paid, for any approved items listed in the award package.
 Your organization has up to 120 days after the end of the award period to pay for eligible expenses previously incurred, and to request reimbursement for any remaining eligible balance.
-You may not list an accrual on your final SF-425.
-Request an extension if you will not be able to pay for any obligations within the time frames listed above.

-Please be advised that 2 C.F.R. § 200.344(a) requires recipients to submit final SF-425s and 2 C.F.R. § 200.344(b) requires recipients to draw down the final reimbursement for expended funds within 120 days after the expiration of the award.
-In addition, be advised that failure to complete the drawdown of funds within the 120-day period following award expiration will result in the forfeiture of the remaining eligible balance.
+Please be advised that 2 C.F.R. § 200.344(a) requires recipients to submit final SF-425s within 120 days after the expiration of the award.